 Joel is a senior staff research scientist at Google DeepMind and visiting professor at King's College London.
 He obtained his PhD from MIT where he studied computational neuroscience and machine learning with Tomaso Poggio.
 Joel is interested in reverse engineering human biological and cultural evolution to inform the development of artificial intelligence that is simultaneously human-like and human-compatible.
 In particular, Joel believes that theories of cooperation from fields like cultural evolution and institutional economics can be fruitfully applied to inform the development of ethical and effective artificial intelligence technology.

-The Concordia Social Simulation Platform and NeurIPS Challenge
+The Concordia Generative Social Simulation Platform

 Concordia is open source: github repo.